Length: 12 miles roundtrip

 Post-hike buzz: Treat yourself with a refreshing beer from Snowpack Taproom in Conifer.

 Dogs: Allowed on leash

-Last month, Staunton State Park quietly unveiled a pleasant addition to its well-maintained 27-mile trail network: a short, steep jaunt to the base of Elk Falls, which, until now, visitors could only admire from afar.
+In 2015, Staunton State Park quietly unveiled a pleasant addition to its well-maintained 27-mile trail network: a short, steep jaunt to the base of Elk Falls, which visitors could previously only admire from afar.
 Along the way you’ll pass through wide groves of Aspen trees, take in vast views of the surrounding canyon and forest lands and meander along a gurgling creek leading to a serene pond—ideal for fishing and picnicking.
 Located just 45 minutes from downtown Denver, the hike to Elk Falls has all the elements for enjoying a perfect late autumn day.

 Although a double-digit day hike might sound daunting to some, most of the terrain ranges from easy to moderate, with a variety of routes that can be combined (or avoided) to make the trek more (or less) difficult.
 Most hikers will have no problem completing the hike in about 4 to 5 hours, including stops for photos and snacks.